cpsl-research/CPSL_Manuals/UGVs/iRobotCreate3_Hardware.md

 |`rviz`|false|Display an RViz window with navigation|

 Once finished, open Rviz and use the slam rviz configuration in the cpsl_ros2_nav2 package to view/save the map.
-    - If rviz is displayed, go into the SlamToolboxPlugin Window, specify the file name (e.g.;"building_1") without the .yaml/.pgm. and slick the "Save Map" button.
+    - If rviz is displayed, go into the SlamToolboxPlugin Window, specify the file name (e.g.;"building_1") without the .yaml/.pgm. and click the "Save Map" button.
 The file will be saved in the current directory (CPSL_ROS2_Nav)

 ### 9. Starting SLAM Stack (lidar)
 Once sensors are running, the following steps can start the SLAM pipeline: